Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Analysis on Real Scenario

 \subsection{Long-range Dependencies}

 In D-EAE task, arguments could span multiple sentences.
 Therefore, the model is required to capture long-range dependencies.
 For better evaluating PAIE and comparing with others, we list their performance breakdown on different sentence distances between arguments and the given trigger word in Table~\ref{tab: dist}.
-We can see that PAIE significantly improves the ability to extract arguments with long distances, especially for those behind the given trigger words.
-We may conclude that PAIE leverages the implicit interaction among roles, and roles conditioning on each other lowers the difficulty to extract long-distance arguments.
+We can see that \textbf{(1)} PAIE significantly improves the ability to extract arguments with long distances, especially for those behind the trigger words (see columns with positive $d$ values). \textbf{(2)} The last two rows of the table indicate that joint prompts in PAIE leverage the implicit interaction among roles, and roles conditioning on each other lower the difficulty to extract long-distance arguments effectively.